trueaashi/simple-crud-backend/README.md

 Created a simple-CRUD app backend using MongoDB, ExpressJs, NodeJs.
 The "name, quantity, price" functionalities can be created, updated, read and deleted.
-Refernce: "https://youtu.be/_7UQPve99r4?si=GiXRi0lvg8rPg4U3".
+Reference: "https://youtu.be/_7UQPve99r4?si=GiXRi0lvg8rPg4U3".